nagubal/go-rest-wol/README.md

-# GoLang HTTP Server for Remote WOL Requesting from an CSV Computer List
+# Go HTTP Server for Remote WOL Requesting from an CSV Computer List

-A HTTP Server who send Wake On Lan Package on an HTTP Request.
+A HTTP Server whch sends Wake On Lan Package on an HTTP Request.

 ### Simple Bootstrap UI for the easy Usage.